Springle3152/ohapp/readme.md

 # Oral History App
 Ohapp is an application for collecting oral histories.
 An interviewer is asked to create an account for each interview they will upload, giving this account an interviewee name, an email address and a password.
 An account is then created with a unique avatar.
-The interviewer, interviewee and anyone else who has the password can read and/or add an abstract and the transcript of an interview, which the app stores in a database.
+The interviewer, interviewee and anyone else who has the password can read and/or add an abstract and the transcript of an interview, which Ohapp stores in a database.
 The abstract and transcript are retrievable from the Find page and the database is searchable from the command line.
-In the future, this app will also be able to house audio files and images associated with the interviews.
+In the future, Ohapp will also be able to house audio files and images associated with the interviews.

 ## Instructions
 Ohapp is fairly easy to use.
 Once an interview has been transcribed, an interviewer can create or log in to an interview account and add a transcript by pasting or typing it into a form.
-The transcript is then stored in the app's database.
+The transcript is then stored in Ohapp's database.

 This page will show you how to